 Because each patient and family has different needs, a dedicated hospice team is assigned to each specific patient and is available 24 hours a day, 7 days a week.
 The team works closely with the patient's medical director to create a care plan driven by the needs and wishes of the patient, family and other loved ones.

 Inpatient hospice care is typically reserved for patients who require a higher level of care and need acute symptom management that can’t be handled at home.
-Inpatient care is meant to be temporary with the goal of getting the patient comfortable enough to move back home as soon as possible.
+Inpatient care is meant to be temporary hospice care with the goal of getting the patient comfortable enough to move back home as soon as possible.

 If you feel hospice care may be right for you or your loved one, talk to your doctor.
-Our caring staff is ready to guide you and your loved ones through your hospice experience.
+Our caring team is ready to guide you and your loved ones through your hospice experience.